realshovanshah/sample-production-app/README.md

 - [x] The user can type the website URL to shorten them using the given [service][link_shortener_url].
 - [x] A list with the recently shortened links/aliases.
+- [x] Caching and sorting implementation can also be found in their respective branches.

 ## Dependencies